TsuyoshiUshio/terraform-provider-azuredevops/website/docs/guides/authenticating_using_the_personal_access_token.md

 1. Go to your Azure DevOps.
 Select an organization.
 2. Click the icon next to your icon at the right top corner.
 3. Select "Personal access tokens".
-4. Click "New Token" then create a new personal access token with Full access scope.
+4. Click "New Token" then create a new personal access token with the access required by your template.
+This will be driven primarily based on which resources you need to provision in Azure DevOps.
+A token with Full access scope will work but may provide more access than you need.

 5. Copy the personal access token.

 ## Configure Environment Variables